Senators hope to wrap up draft of infrastructure bill Sunday

+Two of the negotiators said Sunday morning that action could come soon.
+Sen. Susan Collins, R-Maine, said on CNN, “We really are just about finished.”
+Sen. Joe Manchin, D-W.Va., said on CNN that there will likely be “text today and by this evening, hopefully we can start the process.”
+Both said the bill could be finished this week.

-Several senators had predicted that the text of the bill would be ready for review late Friday or early Saturday, but it was not done when the Senate opened for business late in the morning.
-Nor was it ready to be filed when Schumer closed the floor 11 hours later.
+The predictions were a familiar refrain after several days of delays.
+Several senators had said the text of the bill would be ready for review late Friday or early Saturday, but it wasn’t ready to be filed by the time Schumer closed the floor Saturday night.

-“They need a little more time,” Schumer said in the evening.
+“They need a little more time,” Schumer said.
 “I’m prepared to give it to them.”

 Schumer, D-N.Y., said he understood that completing the writing of such a large bill is a difficult project, but he warned that he was prepared to keep lawmakers in Washington for as long as it took to complete votes on both the bipartisan infrastructure plan and a budget blueprint that would allow the Senate to begin work later this year on a massive, $3.5 trillion social, health and environmental bill.